Bjohns800/portfolio_calc_app/README.md

-# Monte Carlo Option Pricing
+# Portfolio Theory Web App

 This project provides a Python script to modern portfolio theory analysis based on Harry Markowitz's principles.
 It's especially useful for visualising the risk return relationship within the market.
 Additionally, the project includes a Streamlit web app for visualizing the results.
 The final result is deployed as [Portfolio Theory Web App](https://portfoliocalcapp-ukfuypapshw6i8mek946qb.streamlit.app/)